 What happens if I do not declare the money I enter Mexico?

-If you enter or leave the country with more than 10 thousand dollars and do not declare it, you could be subject to a fine equivalent to between 20 and 40 percent of the amount of the allowed amount.
+If you enter or leave the country with more than 10 thousand dollars and do not declare it, you could be subject to a fine equivalent to between 20 and 40 percent of the amount of allowed amount.

 If the amount of money exceeds 30 thousand dollars, the penalty could be "three months to six years in prison and the excess will become the property of the federal treasury" unless it is proven that the origin of the resources is lawful, says the Ministry of Finance and Public Credit.

-Those who do not prove a legitimate origin, the penalty would be between five and 15 years in prison and between one thousand and five thousand days of fine.
+For those who do not prove a legitimate origin, the penalty would be between five and 15 years in prison and between one thousand and five thousand days of fine.